 apm install stata-exec or go to Settings > Install and search for

 Code can be run using either the Command Palette or with keyboard shortcuts.
-Important: You must first select the flavor of Stata you own.
+Important: If using macOS, you must first select the flavor of Stata you own.
 See configuration settings below.

 To open the Command Palette, press